pumanitro/BeerGuru/README.md

 ## How to play with

-Simply type download repository and type:
+Simply download repository and type:
 `npm install` && `npm start`

 ## Used this technologies: